-"In the event of any employee becoming physically challenged in the course of employment, the Bank will endeavour to arrange appropriate training to ensure the continuous employment of such a person without subjecting the employee to any disadvantage in career development.
-The Bank has a non-discriminatory policy on the consideration of applications for employment, including those received from physically challenged persons.
+Employment of physically challenged in the course of employment, the Bank will endeavour to arrange appropriate training to ensure the continuous employment of such a person without subjecting the employee becoming physically challenged in the course of employment, the Bank has a non-discriminatory policy on the consideration of applications for employment, including those received from physically challenged persons.
 All employees are given equal opportunities to develop themselves.
-The Bank's policy is that the highest qualified and most experienced persons are recruited for appropriate job levels irrespective of an applicant's state of origin, ethnicity, religion or physical condition.
-As at 31 December, 2024, the Bank had 39 persons on the staff list with physical disabilities.
+The Bank's policy is that the highest qualified and most experienced persons are recruited for appropriate irrespective of an applicant's state of origin, ethnicity, religion or physical condition.
+As at 31 December, 2024, the Bank had 39 persons (Dec 2023: 39 persons) on the staff list with physical disability.